Lane was once a through road linking the High Road

 were within the steel structure of four large purpose built weatherproof domes.
 This second location

-the rear of The Railway public house and the Tudor Buildings/Broadway North shops.
+behind the The Railway public house and the Tudor Buildings/Broadway North shops.

 The council maintained